TMD20/PT-Muxer/README.md

 # Forced Subs
 This only applies to forced subs that need to be extracted from another track

+Only a max of two languages will be checked.
+If the first language passed via --audiolang or in the imdb is english then only english subtitles will be checked.

+If any other language is the first language, then that language and english will be check.
-Before checking if forced subs exist.
-Only the audio languages enabled via imdb or --audiolang argument will be checked
+Anyother language whether passed through imdb or --audiolang will be ignored

 If english is the primary language or first language via the audio prefences only that track language will be checked for forced subs